keijiro/NDIUnityInteropTest/jp.keijiro.klak.ndi/README.md

 [Source Selector]: URP/Assets/Script/SourceSelector.cs

-You can instantiate the NDI Sender/Receiver component from a script but have to set an NDI Resources asset (`NdiResources.asset`) right after the instantiation.
+You can instantiate the NDI Sender/Receiver component from a script but at the same time, you have to set an NDI Resources asset (`NdiResources.asset`).
 See the [Sender Benchmark]/[Receiver Benchmark] examples for details.

 [Sender Benchmark]: URP/Assets/Script/SenderBenchmark.cs
 [Receiver Benchmark]: URP/Assets/Script/ReceiverBenchmark.cs